jacksonmalms/osticket-prereqs/README.md

 <img src="https://i.imgur.com/VCrGYgY.png"/>
 </p>
 <p>
-Now open two seperate file explorer windows and on one navigate to the downloads folder and click on osTicket-v1.15.8, and on the other window open up your C:/ drive.
+Now open two separate file explorer windows and on one navigate to the downloads folder and click on osTicket-v1.15.8, and on the other window open up your C:/ drive.
 </p>
 <br />